Ilmatar: Origins

 She was impregnated by the sea and wind and thus became the mother of Väinämöinen.

+Ilmatar does not appear connected to the creation of the world in Finnish mythology.
+In runic songs, the name only appears in one collected White Karelian poem in reference to the oldest of women.
+In a rare Ostrobothnian runic song, it is said that the one who gave birth to Väinämöinen was the Maiden of North (Pohjan neito).
+This is the runic song basis for Lönnrot's Ilmatar as the feminine birther of the world.
+In Ladoga Karelia, the one who gives birth to Väinämöinen is either Iro (Saint Irene) or Maaria (Virgin Mary).

 Sibelius’s Luonnotar

-Jean Sibelius composed the tone poem Luonnotar, for soprano and orchestra in 1913.
-In this work, the mythical origin of the land and sky, recounted in craggy verses from the Kalevala, becomes an intense Sibelian metaphor for the inexorable force—even the terror of all creation—including that of the artist.
-One of the composer's most compelling works, it alternates between two musical ideas.
+Jean Sibelius composed the Finnish epic tone poem Luonnotar, for soprano and orchestra in 1913.
+In this work, the mythical origin of the land and sky (recounted in verses from the Kalevala) becomes an intense Sibelian metaphor for the inexorable force of terror of all creation.
+Considered to be one of the composer's most compelling works, it alternates between two musical themes.
 As heard at the outset, these are the shimmering stirrings of ever-growing possibility; and, underpinned with dissonant, static, harp strokes, the even more incantatory, distressed cries of the "nature spirit" (Luonnotar) herself, heavy with child.